imty42/all-php-functions-in-json/README.md

 # All php functions

-Storing the basic info of all PHP functions(4574) in a json file, like: name, version supporting.
+Storing the basic info of all **deprecated** PHP functions(12) in a json file, like: name, version supporting.

 eg: